 - Don’t neglect any part of the body with training.
 You strive for bigger arms, chest, legs and a strong back.
 You can add sports specific training to the general exercise to build muscles for a particular sport.

-- Eat healthy and eat more when you work out.
-Quality nutrition is one of the best success components, using high quality protein, complex carbs and minerals.
+- Eat healthily and eat more when you work out.
+Quality nutrition is one of the best success components, using high-quality protein, complex carbs, and minerals.

 - Get plenty of sleep